devmeto5/API-testing-with--python/README.md

 ## Step 6: Analyze Results
 - If the tests pass, you will see a `PASSED` message.
 - If a test fails, an error message will be displayed explaining why it failed.
-Analyze the issue and modify either the code or the test to fix it.
+Analyze the issue and modify either the code or the test to fix it..